totakoko/onetimesecret/DEVELOPMENT.md

 - [Web Cryptography API](https://caniuse.com/#feat=cryptography) : Firefox 61, Chrome 49
 - [Async functions](https://caniuse.com/#search=async) : Firefox 61, Chrome 63

 ### JavaScript

-The application can work without JavaScript on the client side.
+The forms use traditional HTTP POST requests so that the application can work without JavaScript on the client side.
-The forms use traditional HTTP POST requests and almost no JavaScript is currently running.
+JavaScript enables client-side encryption so it is recommended though not enforced.

 ### HTML